 Without controversy or exaggeration, it is fair to declare that there have been plenty of oral arguments made and articles written within Christendom regarding divorce.
-The commenter’s who claim knowledge and understanding of divorce range from every spectrum of position within the Christian faith.
+The commentator’s who claim knowledge and understanding of divorce range from every spectrum of position within the Christian faith.

-The primary theme predominantly conveyed by these claimants is the well known statement, which is considered to be the sum of God’s attitude toward divorce – that being “God hates divorce.”
+The primary theme predominantly conveyed by these claimants is the well-known statement, which is considered to be the sum of God’s attitude toward divorce – that being “God hates divorce.”

-It is taken from Malachi 2:16 where the prophet speaking in place of God says “he hateth putting away” (KJV).
+It is taken from Malachi 2:16 where the prophet speaking in place of God says, “he hateth putting away” (KJV).
 It means one spouse casting away the other spouse from having a joint fellowship together, removing all obligations, physical connections, and provisions the expelled spouse may require or expect.

 If so much of what they declare were not so disturbing and detrimental to all Christendom their declarations and counsel would be entertaining.